alistairjcbrown/html-pdf-live-conversion/readme.md

 ## Getting started

  * Clone the repository
-  `git clone <repository>`
+  `git clone git@github.com:alistairjcbrown/html-pdf-live-conversion.git`

+ * `cd html-pdf-live-conversion`

  * Intall dependencies
    `npm install`

+ * Now, `grunt watch`

+__Notes:__

- * If required, edit the watch path in `Gruntfile.js`.
+If required, edit the watch path in `Gruntfile.js`.
 By default it will watch any HTML or CSS file in the directory above.

- __Notes:__ The last updated HTML file is converted to PDF when a CSS file is changed.
+The last updated HTML file is converted to PDF when a CSS file is changed.
 The PDF file will be created in the same directory as the HTML file.

 ## Advanced